Common Questions And Answers

 In a study conducted by the U.S. National Library of Medicine, patients took extremely high doses of 700mg of CBD per day for six weeks.
-No CBD was detected in the patients’ blood one week after not dosing.
+When patients stopped dosing for one week, no CBD was detected in the patients’ blood.
 Therefore, for moderate to light users, the time that CBD oil will stay in your system is around 3 to 5 days, with about a week being the maximum.

 Factors that may influence how long CBD stays in your body include, but are not limited to age, weight, diet, metabolism, genetics, and environment.
 The same is true for oil tinctures, balms, serums, and roll-on gels.

 Each of our products has a different recommendation for how to use it and how much should be ingested or applied topically.

 One of our most popular products is CBD oil tincture.
 CANVIVA tinctures have a higher concentration of CBD compared to our topical products, therefore, should be taken in smaller doses.
 CANVIVA tinctures come with a dropper which allows users to take carefully measured amounts.